matchID-project/matchID-project.github.io/tutorial.md

 In this example, we annotated a bit too much easy messy data with low scores, and too few middle range scores, which are often the hardest to annotate.

-With the data published in the matchid project, which are basically anonymized crossable dataset, we miss some representativity on the middle range scores, revealing the artificiality of our sampling.
+With the data published in the `matchID` project, which are basically anonymized crossable dataset, we miss some representativity on the middle range scores, revealing the artificiality of our sampling.
 You'll see too many cases of undecidable things.

 ### tips for annotation
 Evaluation is one goal: having better scores is another one.